synw/django-jsonmirror/README.md

 ## Models synchronization

+The models declared for mirroring will be auto synchronized in the secondary databases at each save/delete operation performed on them

 The command ``python manage.py sync_models`` will mirror all the models declared in the ``MIRRORED_MODELS`` setting.

-All the models declared in this setting will be auto created/updated in the secondary databases.
+All the models declared in this setting will be auto created/updated in the secondary databases using this command.

 ## Todo